-5 Things You Could Be Automating with AdWords Scripts
+5 Things You Could Be Automating With AdWords Scripts

 The result is a fully built-out campaign in minutes rather than hours.

-A Script to Update Your Ads with the Latest Prices and Discounts
+A Script to Update Your Ads With the Latest Prices and Discounts

-Once you’ve created a campaign based on inventory, it makes sense to deploy ad parameters to make sure the ads show the right discounts and prices.
+Once you’ve created a campaign based on inventory, it makes sense to deploy ad parameters or ad customizers to make sure the ads show the right discounts and prices.

-This is something that’s only possible with a script or an API solution because ad parameters are not editable in the AdWords UI.
+This is best done with a script or an API solution because ad parameters are not editable in the Google Ads UI and updating business data for customizers manually would likely take as much time as if you did it directly in the ads.